what's the difference between to and too

 The Difference Between “To” and “Too”

-To is a preposition (a connecting word that shows a relationship between other words) and it is also used in phrasal verbs and infinitives.
+To shows direction, movement toward or range between people, places, or things.
+It’s a preposition (a connecting word that shows a relationship between other words) and can also be part of phrasal verbs (e.g. “get back to you”) or infinitives (e.g. “to begin”).

-When pronounced properly, these words sound exactly the same.
+When pronounced properly, these words sound exactly the same!

-And sometimes they can also get mixed up with two, which is always a number (the one which comes after one and before three!)
+And sometimes they can also get mixed up with two which is always a number (the one which comes after one and before three!)
 You use it to indicate the quantity of something.
 For example: “I have two apples.”

 Uses of “To” and “Too”